Mathematics - Mastery, enjoyment and confidence

 Key Stage 4

 The curriculum in KS4 is based on the Edexcel Higher Tier GCSE course.
 All students are expected to follow the higher tier and aim for grades 6 or better.
 Students work in mixed ability classes throughout the key stage with an emphasis on ensuring that all students have the opportunity to gain grades 9-7.
-Classes follow a 2-year scheme of work which includes regular in-class assessments followed up by review and discussion of results gained.
+Classes follow a 2-year scheme of work that includes regular in-class assessments followed up by review and discussion of results gained.
 Monitoring is used to allow all students to gain an understanding of their specific needs and to guide them in their review and revision during the year.
-During year 11, students who are in danger of not attaining GCSE grade 5 are considered for the Foundation tier examination, with final decisions on tier of entry made once the mock examination periods are completed.

 Our philosophy of teaching for mastery continues in KS4 with the emphasis on encouraging students to gain a clear understanding of their strengths and areas for development based on deep learning and problem solving.